-Let’s quickly check Windows 11 Minimum System Requirements to get a free upgrade to Windows 11.
+Let’s quickly check Windows 11 Minimum System Requirements to get a free upgrade to Windows 11 using Windows 11 PC Health Check App.
 Is it possible to fix the issue?
-This PC can’t run Windows 11?
-For some of the devices, it’s possible to fix the issue related to Windows 11 supports.
+Can’t this pc run Windows 11?
+For some of the devices to resolve the problem related to Windows 11 supports.

-You can check for compatibility using the PC Health Check app to see if your current PC meets the minimum system requirements to run Windows 11.
-You have to download the Windows 11 PC Health Check App from the Microsoft site.
+Using the PC Health Check app, you can check for compatibility to see if your current PC meets the minimum system requirements to run Windows 11.
+You have to download the Windows 11 PC Health Check App (https://aka.ms/GetPCHealthCheckApp) from the Microsoft site.

-I have seen an issue while running this tool when the Windows 10 PC is managed by Microsoft Intune.
-It won’t give you the support details instead, the following message will be displayed “Your Organization Managed Updates on this PC.”
+I have seen an issue while running this tool when Microsoft Intune manages the Windows 10 PC.
+It won’t give you the support details; instead, the following message will be displayed “Your Organization Managed Updates on this PC.”

-Update: It seems Microsoft is going to allow unsupported hardware (only for processors and TPM) to upgrade to Windows 11.
-However, the other hardware requirements like minimum TPM 1.2 and Secure boot are going to be stay.
+Update: It seems Microsoft will allow unsupported hardware (only for processors and TPM) to upgrade to Windows 11.
+However, the other hardware requirements like minimum TPM 1.2 and Secure boot will stay.
 It seems Microsoft will allow enthusiasts to install Windows 11 using ISO.
 You can download Windows 11 ISO.

 Windows 11 Upgrade Requirements PC Health Check App

 I wondered why this PC health app is not available in the Microsoft store!
 All these apps, along with Android Apps through Amazon Appstore, will be available in the Microsoft store.

 Microsoft announced Windows 11 release and support details in the Windows next-generation event.

 Let’s quickly check Windows 11 upgrade requirements PC Health Check App Updates.
 We will check Windows 11 Minimum System Requirements to get a free Windows 11.